EEmo-Logic: A Unified Dataset and Multi-Stage Framework for Comprehensive Image-Evoked Emotion Assessment: Abstract

 \section{Abstract}

 Understanding the multi-dimensional attributes and intensity nuances of image-evoked emotions is pivotal for advancing machine empathy and empowering diverse human-computer interaction applications.
 However, existing models are still limited to coarse-grained emotion perception or deficient reasoning capabilities.
 To bridge this gap, we introduce \textbf{EEmoDB}, the largest image-{\ul e}voked {\ul emo}tion understanding {\ul d}ataset to date.
 It features $5$ analysis dimensions spanning $5$ distinct task categories, facilitating comprehensive interpretation.
-Specifically, we compile $1.2M$ question-answering (QA) pairs (EEmoDB-QA) from $125k$ images via automated generation, alongside a $36k$ dataset (EEmoDB-Assess) curated from $25k$ images for fine-grained assessment.
+Specifically, we compile $1.2M$ question-answering (QA) pairs (EEmoDB-QA) from $125K$ images via automated generation, alongside a $36K$ dataset (EEmoDB-Assess) curated from $25K$ images for fine-grained assessment.
 Furthermore, we propose \textbf{EEmo-Logic}, an \textbf{all-in-one} multimodal large language model (MLLM) developed via instruction fine-tuning and task-customized group relative preference optimization (GRPO) with novel reward design.
 Extensive experiments demonstrate that EEmo-Logic achieves robust performance in in-domain and cross-domain datasets, excelling in emotion QA and fine-grained assessment.
-The code is available at \href{https://anonymous.4open.science/r/EEmoLogic}{https://anonymous.4open.science/r/EEmoLogic}.
+The dataset and code are available at \href{https://github.com/workerred/EEmo-Logic}{https://github.com/workerred/EEmo-Logic}.